Chocolate Chip Pancakes

 Instructions

-- In a large bowl, whisk together 2 ¼ cups all purpose flour, 2 tablespoons granulated sugar and 2 tablespoons baking powder.
+• In a large bowl, whisk together 1 1/2 cups all purpose flour, 1 Tablespoon baking powder, 2 Tablespoons granulated sugar and 1/2 teaspoon salt.

-- Finally, gently stir in 1 cup semi-sweet chocolate chips.
+• Finally, gently stir in 1 cup semi-sweet chocolate chips.
+Let the batter rest for about 5 minutes.

-- Heat a skillet or griddle on low to medium heat and add a tablespoon of butter or oil to the pan.
+• Heat a skillet or griddle on low to medium heat and spray the pan with nonstick cooking spray or add a small amount of vegetable oil or butter.
 Note: you don’t want it screaming hot or you’ll burn your pancakes.

-- Once butter is melted, pour about ⅓ cup of the batter onto the pan and cook until the top is bubbling, then carefully flip the pancake and cook for about the same amount of time, or until the bottom is golden.
+• Cook until bubbling around the edges then carefully flip the pancake and cook for about the same amount of time, or until the bottom is golden.

 Notes

-- Watch the heat while you’re cooking the pancakes at.
+• Watch the heat while you’re cooking the pancakes at.
 Your skillet can tend to get hotter the longer you have it on the heat so you will have to occasionally adjust the heat as you go.
-Too high heat and you’ll burn the chocolate chips and/or the pancakes.
+To high heat and you’ll burn the chocolate chips and/or the pancakes.

 Nutrition